Multibank Letterbox Guide

 Colours

-Multibanks are rarely purchased in anything too wild when it comes to colours.
-We have our full COLORBOND® range available, however we usually just see black, Monument®, and Surfmist®.
+We have a range of powder coating colours available for our multibanks.
+The most common colours are Satin Black, Monument®, and Surfmist®.
 Most people stick with neutral colours that won't attract too much attention, and work well with their surrounding urban environment.

 Numbering and Text